 In your lifetime, have you experienced bullying?
 Why do you think people bully each other?
-Sometimes it can be insecurity or jealousy, or they might be taking out their negative feelings.
-They might even regret it later, but you’re not going to know about that.
-Then you can learn to deal with it in your own space and your own time before you take it to anyone else.
+Sometimes, it can be insecurity or jealousy, or they might be taking out their negative feelings.
+They might even regret it later, but you won’t know.
+Then, you can learn to deal with it in your own space and time before you take it to anyone else.

 Try to figure out what are the reasons that make me bully others.
-Once you’ve identified your triggers, it’s important to talk to someone outside of the situation that can give their advice, perspective, and guidance.
-That could be a parent a teacher, and you can always talk to ChildLine.
-So bullying can affect your life also it has a romance side.
+Once you’ve identified your triggers, it’s important to talk to someone outside of the situation who can give them advice, perspective, and guidance.
+That could be a parent or a teacher, and you can always talk to ChildLine.
+So bullying can affect your life, also it has a romantic side.
 In high school, a boy/girl bullies in front of their enemies and crushes them.
-Sometimes bullying with a crush turns into a romantic relationship.
+Sometimes, bullying with a crush turns into a romantic relationship.

-This article will be romance recommendations focusing on books with the high school bully romance trope.
-So this is one of my favorites.
-It’s like enemies to lovers, but it’s usually taking place in high school.
-There’s a rivalry going on between the two leads, and then it ends up leading to a romance later along the line.
+This article will be a romance recommendation focusing on books with the high school bully romance trope.
+So, this is one of my favorites.
+It’s like enemies to lovers, but it usually occurs in high school.
+There’s a rivalry between the two leads, leading to a romance later.
 A lot of these tend to fall into the dark romance category.
-Some of them have more mature themes, but I have a good array of recommendations for you.
+Some have more mature themes, but I have many recommendations for you.

 15 High School Bully Romance Books (Teen Romance)

 We’ve been talking about bullying in school situations and classrooms, but bullying can happen at any age.
-You could be a bully at the age of 30 as easily as you could bully someone at 11.
+You could be a bully at 30 as easily as you could bully someone at 11.
 It can happen in clubs or family situations.

 From high school to family life, the bully is common in our whole life.
-But it happens mostly in high school, and college life as the age is very emotional and competitive.
+But it happens mostly in high school and college as the age is very emotional and competitive.
 If you like bully romance, then you are in the right place.
-I will review 15 high school bully romance books for you.
+I will discuss 15 high school bully romance books for you.
 Let’s go!

 1. Dirty Wicked Prince (Court Legacy)

 This one follows a girl (Noa Sloane) who grew up with a father who didn’t always have a steady job after being bounced around from different school districts her whole life.
 Her father passes away, so she and her brother are left to his friend with her brother.
 They move in with him.
-He’s super-rich and lives in a luxurious town, and they go to a private school.
+He’s super-rich, lives in a luxurious town, and they attend a private school.

 At this school, some boys run everything.
 It’s always like a guy with three friends known to rule the school.
 They have some family heritage that makes them elite to everybody else.
 Noa’s tough and doesn’t take it when they’re trying to bully her.
-So it starts a feud between them, and the story goes from there.
+So, it starts a feud, and the story goes from there.

 Author: Eden O’Neill